One of my favorite concepts is called “two-handed giving.” Leaving no hand open for receiving. The height of altruism.

 Vladimir Nabokov believed that memory—or more specifically, “the act of vividly recalling a patch of the past”—was a hereditary trait.

-British novelist Graham Greene claimed he inherited a fear of bats and birds from his mother, while Penelope Lively surmised her love of gardening was an inherited trait passed through the female line.
+His British contemporary, Graham Greene, a novelist who often explored childhood emotions as a means to understand the adult, claimed he inherited a fear of bats and birds from his mother, while Penelope Lively surmised her love of gardening was inherited through the female line.

 What are gifts of inheritance?
 How do they affect us?
 Do they make us who we are?